L.A. is more wild than you think! Come celebrate the transformation of NHM into an indoor-outdoor Museum!

 |*Grades PreK-12 with valid school ID or paystub|

 The Museum's exhibition, Just Add Water, has been extended through January 19, 2015!
-The large-scale watercolor works inspired by the L.A.
-Aqueduct compliment a new series of water-themed discussions.
+See large-scale watercolor works that were inspired by the L.A.
+Aqueduct, which helped shape our modern metropolis.

 In partnership with San Francisco State University, ZomBee Watch is a project that will help scientists better understand the distribution of the Zombie Fly, a parasitic fly that turns honeybees into zombies.
 Find out how to become a ZomBee Hunter!